andraugust/andraugust.github.io/quotes-notes.md

 Richard Feynman from [The Character of Physical Law](https://www.youtube.com/watch?v=-2NnquxdWFk)

 > Feynman: _Now I'm going to discuss how we would look for a new law.
 In general we look for a new law by the following process.
-First we guessing it._
+First we guess it._
 >
 > Audience: _Laughter_
 >